BobBuildTool/bob/doc/manpages/bob-build-dev.rst

 ``--no-attic``
     Do not move checkout workspace to attic if inline SCM switching is not possible.
     Instead a build error is issued.

+``--no-force-branch``
+    If a commit/tag doesn't exist on the configured branch the checkout fails if gitCommitOnBranch policy is enabled.
+Use this switch to checkout the commit/tag without a branch instead which will leave the workspace in detached HEAD state.
+    This has only a effect for git scms.

 ``-n, --no-deps``
     Don't build dependencies.